CodeGek/Landing-Page/README.md

 Demo
 Features
 Prerequisites
-Getting Started
-Usage
-Contributing
 License

 Demo
-To see a live demo of the landing page, visit Example Landing Page.
+To see a live demo of the landing page, visit Landing Page link.

 Features
 Responsive design for optimal viewing across various devices.